keera/moocollab/README.md

 > What's your motivation?

 I'm currently taking two MOOC's on Coursera, and I find it difficult to form study groups with classmates to collaborate with in real-time.
+Coordination is a nightmare.
+So I thought - why can't someone else organize the groups for us?
+In school, study groups are formed in 1 of 2 ways:

+1) You pick your group (and hope that you get picked).

+2) Your teacher assigns you to a group.

+For online classes with thousands of students from all around the world, `1` is clearly difficult, but not impossible.
+It's how people are forming study groups on MOOCs, through platforms like Facebook and Meetup.

+`2` is ideal.
+It removes the responsibility of trying to organize from the student.
+But who's the teacher?
+That's where MooCollab comes in.

 > What do you mean by collaboration?